 Top Alkaline Foods to Eat & Acid Foods to Avoid

 Diet is one of the biggest determinants of your health.
-What you put into your body every day affects everything: your biochemistry, your mood, your brain, muscles, tendons, bones, nerves, kidneys, liver.
+What you put into your body every day affects everything: your biochemistry, your mood, your brain, immunity, muscles, tendons, bones, nerves, kidneys, liver.

 The explanation is very simple.
 Your body evolved to work optimally when provided with the right environment to function.
 The internal environment in your body requires a healthy mix of nutrients, and when it doesn’t get them consistently over time, things go haywire.
-For a more in-depth look at biochemistry and its impact on your health, read Dr. Neustadt’s article, Change Your Biochemistry to Change Your Health.

 One way diet affects your health is through a process called “acid-alkaline balance.”
 The pH (potential of hydrogen) determines a substance’s acidity or alkalinity and is measured on a scale of 0 to 14.
-The lower the pH the more acidic the solution.
-The higher the pH the more alkaline (or base) the solution.
+The lower the pH, the more acidic the solution.
+The higher the pH, the more alkaline (or base) the solution.
 When a solution is about in the middle of the range—neither acid nor alkaline—it has a neutral pH of 7.

 When your blood becomes too acidic, fine-tuned physiological mechanisms kick in to adjust the pH to a healthy level.
 One way it does this is by releasing calcium from bone.
 Over many years, this may contribute to developing osteoporosis.

-The Western diet is composed of acidic foods such as proteins, cereals, sugars and processed foods.
-Dietary acid load in the modern diet can lead to a disruption in acid-alkaline homeostasis in various body compartments and eventually result in chronic disease through repeated borrowing of the body’s alkaline reserves.
+In addition to the nutritional deficiencies damaging your health, dietary acid load in the modern diet can lead to a disruption in acid-alkaline homeostasis in various body compartments and eventually result in chronic disease through repeated borrowing of the body’s alkaline reserves.

 It is important to understand that we are not talking about stomach acid or the pH of the stomach.
-We are talking about the pH of the body’s fluids and tissues which is an entirely different matter.
+We are talking about the pH of the body’s fluids and tissues, which is an entirely different matter.

-Test Your Body’s Acidity or Alkalinity with pH Strips
+Test with pH Strips

 If you want to test your pH levels to determine if your body’s pH needs immediate attention you can do so using pH strips.
 Doing so lets you determine your pH factor quickly and easily in the privacy of your own home.
 If your urinary pH fluctuates between 6.0 to 6.5 in the morning and between 6.5 and 7.0 in the evening, your body is functioning within a healthy range.
 If your saliva stays between 6.5 and 7.5 all day, your body is functioning within a healthy range.
 The best time to test your pH is about one hour before a meal and two hours after a meal.